Our students also have use of ten more libraries within the Cambridge Theological Federation (CTF), giving them access to:

 - Over 380,300 full texted e-journal articles

 Click on the CTF members below for an overview of each library’s holdings and special collections.
-For information, see the Libraries page on the Federation website.
+For information, see the Libraries page on the Federation website or download the CTF Libraries Guide (pdf).

 - Cambridge Centre for Christianity Worldwide